 - Ratio of male:female is approximately 1.3:1.

-- Laurence-Moon syndrome (where affected individuals have a spastic paraparesis but no polydactyly).
+- Laurence-Moon syndrome (in which affected individuals have a spastic paraparesis but no polydactyly).

 - Cohen's syndrome (a genetic disorder involving developmental delay, intellectual disability, microcephaly, progressive myopia and retinal dystrophy).

-- Alström's syndrome (a genetic condition featuring paediatric cone-rod dystrophy, obesity, deafness).
+- Alström's syndrome (a genetic condition featuring paediatric cone-rod dystrophy, obesity and deafness).

 - McKusick-Kaufman syndrome (a genetic disorder involving polydactyly, congenital heart disease and fluid in the pelvis).

-- Diagnosis is usually made on the basis of the clinical features.
-However, in view of the sequelae, metabolic screening including renal function and cardiovascular risk factors should be performed.
+- Diagnosis is usually made on the basis of the clinical features but should be confirmed by molecular genetic testing whenever possible.

-- Genotyping may be required to differentiate Bardet-Biedl syndrome (BBS) from other rare genetic disorders.
+- Genotyping may be required to differentiate BBS from other rare genetic disorders.

 - As vision worsens, individuals will benefit from the use of low-vision aids and orientation as well as from mobility training.

-- To manage the complications of renal disease, every individual with the disorder should be examined by a renal physician.
+- To manage the complications of renal disease, every individual with the disorder should be evaluated and managed by a nephrologist.

-- Metabolic consequences such as diabetes and hyperlipidaemia may need to be addressed.
+- Complications of obesity (eg, diabetes and hyperlipidaemia) may need to be addressed.